-Home projects costs can spiral out of control, easily.
-Use these 7 strategies to negotiate with contractors and lower your next major home repair costs.
+Home repair and renovation costs can quickly spiral out of control.
+Use these 7 strategies to negotiate with contractors and lower your next major home repair quote costs.

 Wayyyy more than I care to think back on.
 But for the sake of this article, I decided to take out my home binder (where I keep all the receipts, quotes, and other home owner documents) and reminisce a minute with you.